-Last verified: 43 days ago
+Last verified: 17 days ago

 Pullulan

-Also known as: pullulan polysaccharide, cholesteryl pullulan, CHP nanogel, α-1,4/α-1,6-glucan
+Also known as: pullulan polysaccharide, cholesteryl pullulan, CHP nanogel, α-1,4/α-1,6 glucan

 Evidence under review. — Not yet rated

-Natural polysaccharide used mainly as a drug delivery shell or film-forming agent, not a standalone supplement.
+Natural polysaccharide used mainly as a film-forming excipient and drug delivery carrier in supplements.

 -